 - The application might be hosted in an environment which lacks network access to the directory

-In these cases, its useful to allow Kantega SSO to manage group memberships based on Group Claims included in the SAML response.
+In these cases, its useful to allow Kantega SSO to manage group memberships based on Group Claims included in the SAML response sent by the Identity Provider.
 We call this feature "Managed groups".

-When a group is configured as managed, the following will happen when a user is logged in:
+When a group is configured as managed in Kantega SSO, the following will happen when a user is logged in:

 - Does the SAML response include a group claim for the managed group?
 If so, make sure the user is added as a member.